 [Conjecture.
 Assumes Lillie was Embraced shortly after arriving in San Francisco, which would help explain why she ultimately returned there.
 The Kindred website only offers that she was Embraced "more than a hundred years ago."
 Conveniently, this date is also consistent with Lillie's apparent age.]

-Lillie and her paramour, Freddie Gebhard (whom Oscar Wilde had introduced to her in New York), purchase 4200 acres of the Guenoc Valley, 90 miles north of San Francisco.
-They plan to raise racehorses, make "the greatest claret in the country," and build a love nest away from the prying eyes of the press.
-George Watts' portrait of her becomes the label she places on the wine produced at the Langtry Estate, but she only visits there once.
+Lillie Langtry and her paramour, Freddie Gebhard (whom Oscar Wilde had introduced to her in New York), purchase 4200 acres of the Guenoc Valley in Lake County, 90 miles north of San Francisco.
+They plan to raise thoroughbred racehorses, make "the greatest claret in the country," and build a love nest away from the prying eyes of the press.
+A portrait of her by George Frederic Watts becomes the label she places on the wine produced at the Langtry Estate, but she only visits there once.

 [Historical accounts.
 Lillie's quoted wish sounds oddly like Julian's description of August's wishes in "The Embraced."
 "Claret" also happens to be a slang term for blood.
 This and the other real facts about Lillie mentioned in this timeline are only a very superficial gloss on the historical Lillie Langtry.
 I've only included those major events which I felt might prove enlightening for the character we see in the series.
 She had a fascinating life (none of which was actually referred to in the series, strangely enough) which can't all be detailed here due to space restrictions, so I would recommend doing more independent research into Lillie Langtry's story.]

 Breaking under the strain of working with Paul Gauguin and trying to form an Impressionist community in southern France, Vincent van Gogh cuts off part of his left ear.